 Much easier to use as the site is maintained by wordpress.com.

-You do not need to care about backups and updates as WordPress staffs are there to see it all.
+You do not need to care about backups and updates as WordPress staff are there to see it all.

-You cannot do any ad monetization here expect AdWords.
-You cannot sell your ad space or get partnered with exclusive ad companies like MediaVine or AdThrive.
+You cannot do any ad monetization here except AdWords.
+You cannot sell your ad space or get partnered with exclusive ad companies like Mediavine or AdThrive.

 You cannot install any WordPress plugins or themes in the free version.